PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 Fixes:

 - Fixed the bot self revive
-- Fixed the bots revive others even if the number of players is lower than the minimum in config (untested)
+- Fixed the bots reviving others even if the number of players is lower than the minimum in config
-- Fixed the invisible viewhands, when an alien becomes a guard
+- Alien event: Fixed the invisible viewhands, when an alien becomes a guard
 - Fixed the empty rotatemap when no maps in rotation
 - Fix the points counter at the bottom left